railsuser2014/openobject-doc-book-en/2/2_5_CRM/2_5_CRM_partners.rst

 Organize your Partners
 ======================

-In Open ERP, a partner represents all the entities that you can do business with.
+In OpenERP, a partner represents all the entities that you can do business with.
 Some possible different types of partners are:

 * suppliers,